 does not require programming expertise.

-CIVS currently supports five voting methods: algorithms for deciding winners.
+CIVS currently supports five algorithms for deciding winners.

 However, many other voting methods have been proposed.
 With tens of thousands